BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand general contracting and design related expert designations, the Culpeper County, Virginia Construction Expert Directory delivers a wide range of trial support and consulting services to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
-BHA provides construction claims evaluation and expert support services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Culpeper County and the surrounding areas.
+With over 4500 construction and design related expert witness designations, the Culpeper County, Virginia Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings regional experience and flexible capabilities to the Culpeper County construction industry.

 Construction Expert Witness News & Info